vinceskahan/weewx-docker.old/README.md

   open localhost:8080 in a browser

 ### disclaimers
- * patience....docker-compose seems glacially slow on a 2011 Macbook Air
+ * if on a mac and docker-compose is glacially slow, add the following to your /etc/hosts

- * the weewx container has pyephem built in, which doubles its size
+         `127.0.0.1	localhost localunixsocket.local`